AGiggleSniffer/newcaseaudio/README.md

 4. Push and merge to main to auto trigger updates for anyone with the script installed.

+---

+> Note: Unfortuantely it is hard to test out any changes without being logged into Service Now.
+Best thing you can do is just copy the user.js script from the dist folder and past it into Tampermonkey manually.

 ### Dependencies:

 - Tailwind CSS